arXiv-research/DevLab-III-1/README.md

 # devLab-3 pre-release
 An Experimental Repository under heavy construction.....

-The repository is an experiment with a plug-n-play (removable storage) bluetooth integration for executing fundamental Machine-Learning algorithms, Smart-Contracts with multiple Domain Specific Languages, and Integrated Development Environments.

 For further development, testing, and advancement of Machine-Learning algorithms, Neural Networks, and Blockchain Technology.

 This is the "testing grounds" research and reference library for integrating with higher level DSL's, smart-contracts, and M-L libraries acrossed multiple virtual environments.